awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-maintenancewindowtask-maintenancewindowautomationparameters.md

 <a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowautomationparameters-description"></a>The `MaintenanceWindowAutomationParameters` property type specifies the parameters for an `AUTOMATION` task type for a Maintenance Window task in AWS Systems Manager \.

-<a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowautomationparameters-inheritance"></a> `MaintenanceWindowAutomationParameters` is a property of the [Systems Manager MaintenanceWindowTask TaskInvocationParameters](aws-properties-ssm-maintenancewindowtask-taskinvocationparameters.md) property type\.
+<a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowautomationparameters-inheritance"></a> `MaintenanceWindowAutomationParameters` is a property of the [TaskInvocationParameters](aws-properties-ssm-maintenancewindowtask-taskinvocationparameters.md) property type\.

 ## Syntax<a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowautomationparameters-syntax"></a>